 Out-of-the-box, each integration query has a corresponding XML configuration file that maps to a particular CI type in UCMDB.
-In addition, each attribute for which you enabled calculation requires its own entry in the XML configuration file.
-Without an XML transformation entry, Service Manager cannot receive any CI attribute updates from your UCMDB system.
+In addition, each attribute for which you enabled calculation requires its

 If you want to add a new attribute to the integration, you must edit the XML configuration file for the parent CI type and add an entry for the CI attribute.
-For information about which CI types each query manages, see "Queries for Push" on page 114.
+For information about which CI types each query manages, see "Queries for Push" on page 137.